In January 2017, I launched a project called A Year of Self Love Project. If you’re new to this project, read here for more information.

 2. Post your picture to social media and use the hashtag #AYearOfSelfLoveProject and tag me: @MegTheRHN (I will be checking Instagram for your posts!)

-3. If you are a blogger or have a website of your own: feel free to write a blog post on your experience throughout the month of January as we focus on mindfulness.
-Let me know by emailing me at email@example.com if you publish a blog post to share with your audience, so I can share it with mine, too.
+3. If you are a blogger or have a website of your own – feel free to write a blog post on your experience throughout the month.
+Let me know by emailing me at firstname.lastname@example.org if you publish a blog post to share with your audience, so I can share it with mine, too.
 I would love to hear from you.

 I can’t wait to see your posts and pour my love on you!
 I am so proud of all of you who have decided to join in on this journey with women all around the world!
 Please comment below with thoughts, feelings, and anything else you would like to share with our beautiful community of self-love seekers!
 I would love to hear from you.